technekey/ha-kubernetes-cluster/README.md

 The configuration of load balancers can be disabled by setting ````ha_enabled: false```` in the hostvar file.
 Also, note that if ````ha_enabled: true` is set, then user must provide one spare IP in their libvert's default network to be set as load balancer's Virtual/floating IP.

-##### The prerequisites that the playbook requires for the execution are:
+##### The following are the required packages for the playbook to work, the playbook will automatically install these packages. (tested for Ubuntu22 host)

 ````
-- virt-install
+    - python3-libvirt
-- ansible-playbook
+    - libvirt-clients
-- virsh
+    - virtinst
-- virt-ls
+    - guestfs-tools
-- virt-cat
+    - qemu-utils
-- qemu-img
+    - qemu-kvm
-- cloud-localds
+    - cloud-image-utils

 ````

 ##### The following ansible collections are also needed: